If you have benefited from CAPro, why not help support it with a donation?

 One way to prevent the different kinds of college casualties is for churches to provide genuine care for the college students during the duration of their studies.
 Some might think that that would be a year-round, never-ending mission, and that would be exactly correct.
 It is a ministry of vital importance that would be non-stop, but the overall dividends of participating in the life of the college student would pay-off not only in the interim, but throughout eternity.
 Imagine the positive impact a solid Christian church family could have upon a budding new college student, as it helped him not only with moral, spiritual, and academic direction, but even his financial and personal matters as well.

-All of this stems, though, from an apologetic mindset which sees the Christian worldview affecting all walks of life.
+All of this stems, though, from an apologetic mindset which sees the Christian worldview affecting all areas of life.
 So, not only would the church provide all the aforementioned support, it would also provide advanced apologetic study suitable for the college student, whereby the student would not only mature in his Christian worldview, but actually begin to take the lead in Christian evangelism and defense of the faith as an instructor or adviser himself.
 Moreover, during the formative college years the student would begin to see how his worldview is helping to shape his career, so that when he graduated from college, his worldview would positively shape his professional life and show others the superiority of what the Christian message can do for them.

-Because Christians have by-and-large been aloof intellectually for the past 200 plus years there is now a vast chasm that exists between them and the secular worldview which determines national policy.
+Because Christians have by-and-large been aloof intellectually for the past 200-plus years there is now a vast chasm that exists between them and the secular worldview which determines national policy.
 It is a chasm that will be extremely difficult to bridge, but not impossible, if what is prescribed throughout this paper is followed.
 Yet, as pointed out earlier, it will take years to do.
 In fact, it will likely take longer to accomplish than those reading this manuscript have time left to live.
 That is how dire and damaged the situation is.
 Charles Malik in 1980, at the inauguration of the Billy Graham Center for Evangelism stated, "Even if you start on a crash program in [the study of the philosophers and intellects who have helped shaped the minds and policies of American thought] and other domains, it will be a century at least before you catch up with the Harvards and Tübingens and the Sorbonnes, and think of where these universities will be then."2

 Nevertheless, let it be reiterated that developing a national Christian worldview is not impossible.
 Therefore, after Christians have been adequately trained they should be encouraged to run for leadership roles in every area of life.
 That would include from the highest positions in government, education, law enforcement, manufacturing and business, the physical sciences and technology, the social sciences and humanities, art, recreation, entertainment, and good old-fashioned manual labor.
 There should be no position of influence left unoccupied or unchallenged by someone who knows, understands, and can defend the Christian worldview.
 If God is the One who created all things for His glory, including the minds of men, then it is to benefit and blessing of man that he use his mind to discover and learn more about his Creator through the created order, whether at work or at play.
-Such cannot be done so long as the Christian continues to yield prominent positions of influence and allows the secular, unbelieving mindset to set the agenda and course for the nation, for the city, for the school district, for the bowling alley.
+Such cannot be done so long as the Christian continues to yield prominent positions of influence and allows the secular, unbelieving mindset to set the agenda and course for the nation, for the city, for the school district, or for the bowling alley.
 And the longer that is allowed to happen—and it is a matter of allowance—then the shorter the time will be before America is beyond the point of no return and lost, if that point has not already been reached!

 What should be the most obvious step necessary to develop a national Christian worldview, which is apologetically sound, is the one most often overlooked or taken for granted.
 It is the need to cultivate courage, humility, and maturity.
 Perhaps one reason why this is overlooked is simply because so many think that each quality is innate in all human beings, but such could not be further from the truth.
 Each takes time to build as one lives out the Christian faith with confidence and conviction.